-M/ Tolei-
+M/ Volei

-Voting Class A shareholders of record at the close of business on September 16, 2022, are entitled to vote at the Meeting.
+Voting Class A shareholders of record at the close of business on September 15, 2023, are entitled to vote at the Meeting.
 It is important that as many shares as possible be represented and voted at the Meeting.
-Voting Class A shareholders who are unable to attend the Meeting online are respectfully requested to complete and return the enclosed form of proxy in the envelope provided for that purpose prior to 5:00 p.m.
-(Toronto time) on November 7, 2022.
+Voting Class A shareholders who are unable to attend the Meeting online are respectfully requested to complete and return the enclosed form of proxy in the envelope provided for that purpose prior to 11:00 a.m.
+(Toronto time) on November 6, 2023.
 You may also vote by facsimile, telephone or via the internet.
 Please see instructions on your form of proxy.